 Schengen visas allow people to stay in the Schengen area for up to 90 days every six-month period.

-The German Embassy is responsible for processing your application if your main Destination is Germany, Austria, Denmark, Estonia, Finland, Hungary, Luxembourg, Malta, Portugal, Sweden or Switzerland.
+The German Embassy is responsible for processing your application if your main Destination is Germany, Denmark, Estonia, Finland, Hungary, Luxembourg, Malta, Portugal, Sweden or Switzerland.

 Preparing your application

 - Please fill out the visa application form.

 - Please compile the documents you need to submit with your application.
 If documents or supporting documentation are missing, your application may be rejected.
 We have prepared a checklist for each type of visa.